Home Drugs Ozempic Ozempic & Vision Loss (NAION)

 Since the research was published, people who developed NAION after taking these semaglutide drugs have filed Wegovy and Ozempic lawsuits.

-Some people may be at greater risk of developing NAION due to health conditions.
-If you have long-term conditions such as Type 2 diabetes, high blood pressure or obesity — each of which can harm blood vessels — you should be particularly aware.
+Some people may be at greater risk of developing NAION due to health conditions, such as Type 2 diabetes, high blood pressure, high cholesterol, sleep apnea or obesity.
+These medical conditions increase a person’s risk for vascular disease, which could impede adequate blood flow to the eye’s optic nerve.

 Could Ozempic Cause Vision Problems Like NAION?